How to Go Slow to Get there Faster

 The human mind is capable of some pretty amazing creations.

-And I firmly believe that overwhelm is robbing the world of some beautiful transformations.
+And I firmly believe that overwhelm robs humanity of some beautiful transformations, because Genius locked inside the noise of our minds.

 - 147 predictions.